Anthony J. Pennings, PhD

 • Integrating developing countries’ economies into regional free trade blocs like the Caribbean Community.

-These groups became a major voting bloc in the United Nations that adopted the “Declaration for the Establishment of a New International Economic Order” in May 1974.
+These groups became a major voting bloc at the United Nations that adopted the “Declaration for the Establishment of a New International Economic Order” in May 1974.

 These concerns would lead, in part, to the rise of Marxist-informed dependency and underdevelopment paradigms that saw global economic development in terms of power relationships between core geographic areas and weaker periphery areas.
 This had been discerned from intra-national conditions where major cities develop advantages over the countryside.
 The dynamic was ascribed to international conditions where developed countries had advantages over lesser developed countries.
 The periphery would develop dependencies on the core areas and the argument was expanded to propose that the center would impose underdevelopment on the outlying areas and countries.

-Transborder Data Flows (TDF) concerns the transfer of computer-readable information across national borders, and it has become a matter of international concern.
-Concerns about TDF included privacy protection, data security, national laws, data havens, and certification costs.
+Transborder Data Flows (TDF) concerns the transfer of computer-readable information across national borders.
+It became a matter of concern for many countries that felt it was having a “trojan horse” effect as important development and national information bypassed domestic scrutiny.
+TDF included privacy protection, data security, national laws, data havens, and certification costs.
 Also, magnetic tape, conditioned leased telephone lines, and value-added networks were making computer-based information easier to transport and transmit.

-The term New World Information and Communication Order (NWICO), sometimes shortened to New World Information Order (NWIO), also began circulating in these forums.
-It was picked up by the MacBride Commission, set up by the United Nations’ Educational, Scientific and Cultural Organization (UNESCO) in 1977 and led by Nobel Prize winner Sean MacBride to address media concerns.
+The term, New World Information and Communication Order (NWICO), sometimes shortened to New World Information Order (NWIO), also began circulating in international forums to address media and news concerns.
+It was picked up by the MacBride Commission, set up by the United Nations’ Educational, Scientific and Cultural Organization (UNESCO) in 1977 and led by Nobel Prize winner Sean MacBride.
 Its October 1980 Many Voices, One World report called for the democratization of communication and news flow and strengthening national media and journalistic practices.
 Its recommendations included making global media representation more equitable and national media less dependent on external sources, particularly the news agencies such as Agence France-Presse (AFP), Associated Press (AP), Reuters, and United Press International (UPI).

 It was followed by concerns about obstacles hindering communications infrastructure development and how telecommunications access across the world could be stimulated.
 In 1983, UNESCO’s World Communication Year, an Independent Commission met several times to discuss the importance of communication infrastructure for social and economic development and to make recommendations for spurring its growth.